-To that end, here are three other places where your company’s sensitive data may be stored – and what you should consider doing if it is in order to avoid a data breach.
+To that end, here are three other common places for sensitive data storage – and what you should consider doing if it is in order to avoid a data breach.

 #1 – Personal Inboxes and Computers